 With over three decades of experience as a certified public accountant, Scott specializes in litigation support services throughout Arizona.
 Serving as a consultant and expert witness to individuals and Arizona businesses, his experience includes more than 30 matters in state and federal courts.
 He has also served as an expert witness in the United States Bankruptcy Court for the District of Arizona.
 As a court-appointed expert, attorneys rely on Scott’s extensive knowledge of financial statements and customary business and accounting practices for building legal strategy.
 Teaming with attorneys, he aids during discovery and preparation for depositions.
 In matters before the court, he simplistically presents complex financial transactions, audits, budgets, and monetary impacts to the judge and jurors.

 "I became interested in SARRC when I observed the powerful and positive impact on grandsons who participate in their programs.
 Joining the board provides an opportunity to share my forty years of non-profit finance and governance experience with my fellow board members and management.
-I look forward in participating in the continued success of SARRC for many years."
+I look forward to participating in the continued success of SARRC for many years."